albanie/collaborative-experts/misc/datasets/msvd/README.md

 }
 ```

-[2] The original MSVD dataset was described in:
+[2] Please also consider citing the original MSVD dataset, which was described in:

 ```
 @inproceedings{chen2011collecting,